Welcome

 -

-HVAC: Displays the thermostat maps of your heating/air conditioning devices (e.g. "climate.salon").
+HVAC: Displays the thermostatic maps of your heating/air conditioning devices (e.g., "climate.living room").

 -

-Radiator: Displays the switches for all your additional heaters (e.g. "Stove heater", "Bath heater").
+Radiator: Displays the switches for all your auxiliary heaters (e.g., "Heater stove", "Heater bath").

 -

-Shutter: Displays all your shutters (e.g. "Storage shutter").
+Shutter: Displays all your shutters (e.g., "Shutter blind").

 -